Far Infrared Sauna Therapy Decreases Pain and Inflammation

 - Alzheimers disease

-Along with inflammation, far infrared therapy has been shown to alleviate chronic pain.
+Along with inflammation, far infrared therapy has been shown in some studies to improve chronic pain.
 Pain is an important symptom designed to alert us to a problem in our body.
 In the case of an inflammatory response, pain tells us to rest and protect the area while the immune system does its job.
 Chronic pain is virtually always associated with chronic inflammation.
-There have been clinical studies showing that far infrared therapy significantly alleviates pain in patients with the following conditions (13-21):
+There have been clinical studies showing that far infrared therapy improves pain in subjects with the following conditions (13-21):

 - Chronic lower back pain